Protesters stay out on Hong Kong streets, defying Beijing

 SOME BANKS PULL DOWN SHUTTERS

-Banks in Hong Kong, including HSBC (HSBA.L), Citigroup (C.N), Bank of China (601988.SS), Standard Chartered (STAN.L) and DBS (DBSM.SI), shut some branches and advised staff to work from home or go to secondary branches.
+Banks in Hong Kong, including HSBC, Citigroup, Bank of China, Standard Chartered and DBS, shut some branches and advised staff to work from home or go to secondary branches.

-About 200 workers at Swire Beverage, a unit of Hong Kong conglomerate Swire Pacific (0019.HK) and a major bottler for the Coca-Cola Company (KO.N), went on strike in support of the protesters, a union representative said.
+About 200 workers at Swire Beverage, a unit of Hong Kong conglomerate Swire Pacific and a major bottler for the Coca-Cola Company, went on strike in support of the protesters, a union representative said.
 They also demanded the city's leader step down.

 The protests have spooked tourists, with arrivals from China down sharply ahead of this week's National Day holidays.
-Hong Kong on Monday canceled the city's fireworks display over the harbor, meant to mark the holiday.
+Hong Kong on Monday cancelled the city's fireworks display over the harbour, meant to mark the holiday.
 The United States, Australia and Singapore issued travel alerts.

-In Kowloon, across the harbor from Central district, tens of thousands of people packed the streets with no police in sight.
-The protesters were highly organized, with supply stations stacked with water bottles, fruit, biscuits, chocolate bars and other food.
+In Kowloon, across the harbour from Central district, tens of thousands of people packed the streets with no police in sight.
+The protesters were highly organised, with supply stations stacked with water bottles, fruit, biscuits, chocolate bars and other food.

 (Additional reporting by Donny Kwok, Elzio Barreto, Clare Baldwin; Venus Wu, Yimou Lee, Diana Chan, Kinling Lo, Twinnie Siu, Bobby Yip, Lisa Jucca, Greg Torode, Umesh Desai, Saikat Chatterjee, Twinnie Siu and Stefanie McIntyre in HONG KONG; Writing by John Ruwitch and Anne-Marie Roantree; Editing by Mike Collett-White)